Skip to main content

 Every child should have good food

-Children going hungry isn’t new.
-But many of the reasons are: pandemics, rising prices and disasters caused by climate change.
+Children going hungry isn't new.
+But many of the reasons are: pandemics, rising prices, disasters caused by climate change – and now, devastating cuts to the aid that saves lives.

-It means that, even today, 1 in 4 children don't get the nutritious food they need to explore a world of possibility.
-Here’s how we’re changing that.
+It means that, even today, one in four children don't get the nutritious food they need to explore a world of possibility.
+Here's how we're changing that.

 Around the world, our teams provide counselling, breastfeeding support, malnutrition screening, vitamin supplements and cash transfers.